jesstelford/esnext-generation/traditional-iterating/problem.md

 # Traditional Iterating

-Javascript, being a C-like language, has the traditional `for(...){}` construct.
-Over time the language has expanded to contain further iteration constructs to cover Objects and Arrays:
+JavaScript has evolved to include more convenient features for iterating over its built-in collection datatypes past the traditional `for(...){}`.

-## Objects
+## Iterating Objects Using for...in

 The `for(... in ...){}` construct allows a shorthand approach to iteration of Object values without having to worry about collections with holes or non-numeric keys.

-## Arrays
+## Iterating Arrays Using forEach

 Traditionally there is no shorthand equivalent of `for(... in ...){}` for Arrays, instead requiring a special function